jpype-project/jpype/doc/userguide.rst

 ==================

 Java arrays can be in two forms.
-Java multidimensional arrays are not contegous in memory.
+Java multidimensional arrays are not contiguous in memory.
 If all of the arrays in each dimension are the same than an array is rectangular.
 If the size of the arrays is differ, then the array is jagged.
 Jagged arrays are an array of array rather than a rectangular block of memory.